Ulysses-Women/women-in-tech-website/README.md

     npm install

-Then:
+This should install all the existing dependencies from the package.json.

+If it does not, use

-    npm install packagename
+    npm install LIBRARY_NAME

-for each package that needs to be installed.
+to install missing libraries.

 Once everything is installed just run: